 Consider that “approximately

 12–13% of the American population is African-American, but they make up 37% of

 males….
-“If current trends continue, one of every three black
+And went on toconclude that “If current trends continue, one of every three Black

 American males born today can expect to go to prison in his lifetime—compared